Wear a mask while at camp.

 Participate in all activities unless there is a written excuse

 Maintain the Buddy System.
 Remain with your Den Guides and Den at all times.
-Boys may go to the restrooms at any time with adult permission and with their buddy.
+Scouts may go to the restrooms at any time with adult permission and with their buddy.

-- No sandals – we tell the boys to wear sturdy shoes and you should, too!
+No sandals – we tell the scouts to wear sturdy shoes and you should, too!

 Do not smoke in front of the campers.
 If you must smoke during Camp, the Camp Director will identify a secluded area.

 Caps/hats are optional but encouraged.
 Make sure it has your first & last name in it!

 There is no place at any Scouting function for swearing and abusive language.
 It will not be tolerated from the boys, and it will not be tolerated from the staff.
 Using profanity will be cause for release as a staff member and campers will be sent home.

 MAINTAIN HYDRATION: Don’t wait to get thirsty!
 Your body will appreciate it if you keep drinking water and you will be less likely to suffer from dehydration or heat exhaustion.
 Soft drinks and coffee tend to dehydrate you, too.
 If you start getting a dull headache, don’t blame it on your Cubs – you probably just need water and some cooling-down time!
 Encourage your Cubs to get a drink of water at every station they move to.
 Water will be available throughout camp to refill your water bottles.